 We need industrial farming to maintain our numbers.
 However industrial farming is only a short-term system and will start to fail this century.
 Her is why:

-Fuel.
-Industrial farming is over when cheap oil is.
+Oil.
+Industrial farming declines when the supply of cheap oil is reduced.
 On a large-scale, we cannot till, sow and harvest fields with electric tractors.
 Running a tractor is like driving an SUV uphill towing a motorhome.
 This requires more BTUs of energy than can be stored in batteries.
 For example, a Ford F150 truck can pull a motorhome up a mountain for 100 miles.
 The latest Tesla SUV can’t; it can only drive itself up the hill without towing anything.

 A fleet of charged electric semi trucks might be able to run a grocery supply chain.
 The question is, how do you charge the truck fleet and warehouse refrigeration without oil?
 The amount of solar panels and wind turbines required for just grocery transportation and warehousing does not exist.
 What we have today is already spoken for.
 Remember, we will not have the natural gas or oil in the future to run generators to charge batteries.
 Uranium will also run out.
 Lastly, the range of proposed nonexistent semi trucks is only 500 miles max.

 The same is true for the entire economy.
 Peak oil is simple, the amount of that oil that will be extracted depends on high the price of oil can rise to.
 How high the price can go depends on how high oil prices in the form of fuel, good, and service can go before the economy begins to slow and contract.
 The size of the economy depends on the amount of affordable energy available.
 The size of.the human population also depends the amount of cheap energy available.